TatesTests/hugeo/README.md

 # Justice

-Law firm themsdfsdfeded business template for Hugo.
+Law firadasdm themsdfsdfeded business template for Hugo.
 Browse through a [live demo](https://loved-wood.cloudvent.net/).
 Increasdasdase the web presence of a law firm or business with this configurable theme. asdasd
 ![Justice template screenshot](images/_screenshot.png)